-This entry is an excerpt from the OECD/European Union publication The Missing Entrepreneurs 2019: Policies for Inclusive Entrepreneurship.
-Chapter 8 of this report examines the role that public policy can have in lowering barriers to scale-up faced by entrepreneurs from groups that are under-represented or disadvantaged in entrepreneurship.
-Policy advice is provided for national, regional and local governments and is illustrated with good practice examples from European Union (EU) Member States and non-EU OECD countries.
+This entry is an excerpt from The Missing Entrepreneurs 2019: Policies for Inclusive Entrepreneurship, an OECD/European Union publication.
+Chapter 8 examines the role that public policy has in lowering barriers faced by under-represented or disadvantaged entrepreneurs.
+Policy advice is provided for local, regional and national governments, which is illustrated with good practice examples from European Union (EU) member states and non-EU OECD countries.

-Starting Strong is a program designed for ambitious female entrepreneurs who are at an early-stage of business development, with the following types of intervention: Training, mentoring and peer coaching.
+Starting Strong is a program designed to assist ambitious female entrepreneurs at an early-stage of business development with through training, mentoring and peer coaching.

-The initiative was developed in 2014 by the Going for Growth initiative, which was the winner of a European Enterprise Promotion Award 2015 in the Investing In Entrepreneurial Skills category.
-Starting Strong was launched in response to demand by those who had very strong growth potential, but had not yet achieved two years revenues.
+Starting Strong was developed in 2014 by the Going for Growth initiative, which in 2015 won a European Enterprise Promotion Award in the Investing In Entrepreneurial Skills category, in response to demand by entrepreneurs with very strong growth potential, but without two years of revenue.

-The barriers that all the Starting Strong participants identify most frequently relate to funding, access to finance and cash flow.
-Reflecting these perceived barriers, a set of tailored agendas and workshops have been developed to meet the specific stage of development needs and concerns of Starting Strong participants.
+The barriers that Starting Strong participants identified most frequently related to funding, access to finance and cash flow.
+In response, Starting Strong leaders developed a set of tailored agendas and workshops to meet participants' specific stage of development needs and concerns.

 Lessons for other initiatives:

-This initiative uses peer-learning, which can help participants build their networks with similarly ambitious entrepreneurs.
-This environment can also create some positive peer pressure to help motive the entrepreneurs to achieve their goals.
-As they achieve their initial growth goals and begin to grow significantly, participants of Starting Strong can apply for participation in Going for Growth.
-An important element of the structure of the initiative is the use of “Lead Entrepreneurs”, who may be graduates of the related initiative Going for Growth.
-This giving-back element reduces the need to recruit new successful entrepreneurs to help run the initiative
+Starting Strong uses peer-learning, which helps participants build resource networks with similarly ambitious entrepreneurs.
+This environment also creates positive peer pressure, motiving entrepreneurs to progress toward meeting their goals.
+As they achieve their initial growth objectives and begin to grow significantly, participants can apply to participate in the Going for Growth initiative.
+An important structural element of the initiative is the reliance on “Lead Entrepreneurs,” many of whom participated in the related Going for Growth initiative.
+This giving-back element reduces the need to recruit new entrepreneurs to support the initiative.